 Ross Garon is Managing Director, Quantitative Strategies at Cubist Systematic Strategies.
 From 2002 until early 2009, Mr. Garon was the co-founder and Managing Member of Tykhe Capital LLC.
 Mr. Garon began his career in quantitative finance in 1993 when he joined D. E. Shaw & Co. and was a member of the team that established the firm’s London presence and successful customer business in equity-linked securities (now KBC Financial Products).
 In 1994, he moved to Tokyo to establish the Japanese presence of D. E. Shaw Securities International.
 In 1997, Mr. Garon joined Commerzbank’s fledgling securities operation as the head of global business management.
 In 1998, he returned to New York to become responsible for Commerzbank’s equities business in the United States.
 In 2000, Mr. Garon co-founded Blink.com, an internet technology company, which was subsequently sold.
 Mr. Garon graduated magna cum laude from Harvard.

-Sylvia Golbin Goodman is the President of The Andrew Goodman Foundation and a member of its Board of Directors.
-She oversees the Foundation’s long-term planning and strategic direction and originated the Hidden Heroes Awards and the Andrew Goodman Vote Everywhere program.
+Sylvia Golbin Goodman is a member of The Andrew Goodman Foundation's Board of Directors.
+She originated the Foundation's Hidden Heroes Awards and the Andrew Goodman Vote Everywhere program.
 Sylvia served as the Executive Director of AGF from 2007 to 2020 and the President from 2020 to 2021 during which time she oversaw the growth of the organization from a small, family foundation to a public, non-profit charity.
 Under her guidance, AGF developed its current mission and vision as well as becoming a leader in youth voting rights.
 Before joining AGF, Sylvia was the Director of Corporate Communications for United American Energy Corp. from 1989 to 2001.
 She is an experienced educator who served for 13 years as a tenured English teacher, guidance counselor and dean for the NYC Board of Education as well as two years as an Adjunct Professor of English at Bergen Community College.
 In addition, Sylvia is a trained Life Coach and Earth Wisdom Teacher.
 She is a member of the Executive Committee of the Business Council for Peace.
 Sylvia earned a B.A.
 (English) from Connecticut College in 1967, an M.A.
 (Education) from Syracuse University in 1968 and an M.S.
 (Counseling) from Fordham University in 1972.